March Madness 2021 schedule: Bracket, TV, tip times, dates, channels, start for men's NCAA tournament games - NBC Sports

 The regular season has come to an end and the 2021 men’s NCAA tournament begins on Thursday, March 18 with 68 teams in the hunt to win it all.
 Number one seeds for March Madness 2021 include: Gonzaga, Baylor, Illinois and Michigan.

-Check out the full March Madness schedule for 2021 below as well as scores, TV channels, networks, dates, tip times, how to watch information, printable bracket and much more.
+Check out the full March Madness schedule for 2021 below as well as TV channels, networks, dates, tip times, how to watch information, printable bracket, scores and much more.

 2021 NCAA Men’s Tournament Bracket